agile-students-fall2025/1-project-proposal-undefined/README.md

 - Create an interactive front end UI for login, filters, stock results, watchlists, and saved screens.

 - Integrate an external data source to populate stock data.

+- Set up an email notification system so users can receive alerts when a stock on their watchlist has an earnings call.

 - The optional chatbot—designed to explain financial metrics in plain English—will be implemented only if time permits.